Logi JReport Designer, as a report design tool, allows you to publish your resources from it to your local computer or to Logi JReport Server.

 - The Enable Resources from Real Paths option can only be checked when the same option on the Logi JReport Server Administration > Configuration > Advanced page has also been checked.

-- If you have made some changes to the to-be-published resources, but haven't saved them, before publishing starts, Logi JReport will save the changes automatically to ensure the resources published to the server are the latest.
+- If you have made some changes to the to-be-published resources, but have not saved them, before publishing starts, Logi JReport will save the changes automatically to ensure the resources published to the server are the latest.

 - After resources have been published to Logi JReport Server, you may find that the publish time shown on the server UI is different from the client time.
 That is because the publish time takes the server time instead of the client time.